Alfresco/alfresco-indexer/MANIFOLD.md

 cd alfresco-indexer
 mvn clean install -DskipTests
 ```
-Tests are currently failing due to a new SDK version being used; will be fixed ASAP
+Tests (of alfresco-indexer-webscripts module only) are currently failing due to a new SDK version being used; will be fixed ASAP.

 ### Test alfresco-indexer
 This local installation will include alfresco-indexer-webscripts AMP